nodesign/weioDoc/examples.md

 attach.process(googleInbox)
 ```

-Next, in the **googleInbox** function, you need to set the mail server, your username and your password :
+Next, in the **googleInbox** function, you need to set the mail server, your username and your password:

 ``` python
 server   = 'imap.gmail.com'